List of Responding Schools

 Public Interest Concentration (optional)

-Suggested public interest curriculum provided to Emory law students; for more information see www.law.emory.edu/pi.
+Suggested public interest curriculum provided to Emory Law students; for more information see https://law.emory.edu/center-for-professional-and-career-development/center-for-public-service/public-interest-curriculum.html

 Florida Coastal offers five certificate programs including: Environmental Law, Sports Law, Family Law, International & Comparative Law, and Research, Writing & Drafting.
 See http://www.fcsl.edu/academics/certificate-programs for a description of these programs.